NethServer/docs/administrator-manual/en/installation.rst

 **Installing from ISO**

   * Download the ISO image
-  * Prepare a CD / DVD
+  * Prepare a DVD or USB stick
   * Follow the wizard

 **Installing from YUM**